Bela Lugosi: Dracula

 Lugosi was approached in the summer of 1927 to star in a Broadway theatre production of Dracula, which had been adapted by Hamilton Deane and John L. Balderston from Bram Stoker's 1897 novel.
 The Horace Liveright production was successful, running in New York City for 261 performances before touring the United States to much fanfare and critical acclaim throughout 1928 and 1929.
 In 1928, Lugosi decided to stay in California when the play ended its first West Coast run.
 His performance had piqued the interest of Fox Film, and he was cast in the Hollywood studio's silent film The Veiled Woman (1929).
 He also appeared in the film Prisoners (also 1929), believed lost, which was released in both a silent and partial talkie version.

 In 1929, with no other film roles in sight, he returned to the stage as Dracula for a short West Coast tour of the play.
 Lugosi remained in California where he resumed his film work under contract with Fox, appearing in early talkies often as a heavy or an "exotic sheik".
 He also continued to lobby for his prized role in the film version of Dracula.

 Despite his critically acclaimed performance on stage, Lugosi was not Universal Pictures' first choice for the role of Dracula when the company optioned the rights to the Deane play and began production in 1930.
 Different prominent actors, such as Paul Muni, Chester Morris, Ian Keith, John Wray, Joseph Schildkraut, Arthur Edmund Carewe, William Courtenay, John Carradine, and Conrad Veidt were considered.
-Lew Ayres was eventually hired to play Dracula, only to be replaced by Robert Ames after being cast in a different role in a different Universal Pictures film.
-Ames was in turn replaced with David Manners, who would instead come to play John Harker.
+Lew Ayres was eventually hired to play Jonathan Harker, only to be replaced by Robert Ames after being cast in a different role in a different Universal Pictures film.
+Ames was in turn replaced with David Manners.
 Lugosi had played the role on Broadway, and was considered before director Tod Browning cast him in the role.
-The film was a major hit, but Lugosi was paid a salary of only $3,500, since he had too eagerly accepted the role.
+To his good fortune, Lugosi happened to be in Los Angeles with a touring company of the play when the film was being cast.
+Against the tide of studio opinion, Lugosi lobbied hard and ultimately won the executives over, thanks in part to his acceptance of a paltry salary of $3,500 for seven weeks of work.